-As someone who owns an Etsy store stocking vintage and mid century homeware, it probably won’t come as a surprise to anyone that I LOVE thrifting!
-Probably for the last 10 years or so I’ve been a bit of magpie when it comes to all things vintage, in particular home accessories and furniture.
+As someone who previously owned an Etsy store stocking vintage and mid century homeware, it probably won’t come as a surprise to anyone that I LOVE thrifting!
+Probably for the last 15 years or so I’ve been a bit of magpie when it comes to all things vintage, in particular home accessories and furniture.
 Back then, when I was living in Leeds, there were several shops that specialised in the sort of second hand interiors treasures that I would have killed to fill my home with now.
 At the time though I was renting and on a low budget, and there were times when I was unable to make the most of these places.
-Fast forward a decade, and I am now lucky enough to own my own home in South East London, a place that we bought as a bit of a wreck, and one that I have finally been able to fill with accessories to my (I should really say ‘our’ here, but we all know that I would be lying!) tastes.
+Fast forward a decade, and I am now lucky enough to own my own home in South East London, a place that we bought as a total ‘doer upper’, and one that I have finally been able to fill with accessories to my (I should really say ‘our’ here, but we all know that I would be lying!) tastes.
 I love to mix and match old and new, and I really think doing this gives a home a really personal look.

 Whilst I have always enjoyed finding an interiors bargain, it has only been since setting up my shop that I’ve learnt some tricks of the trade when it comes to thrifting and picking up pieces for the home, without feeling out of my depth or being ripped off.

 In 2011 my fabulous Nan passed away suddenly, and when we were clearing her home, discovered she had more gorgeous vintage furniture and crockery in cupboards than we knew what to do with.
 I decided to take the majority back to our then flat in SE London, and after the hecticness of having two babies within 15 months, finally got my act together in 2014 and opened my Etsy shop, called ‘What Would Irene Do?’ in homage to Nan.